cognitedata/cognite-sdk-python/docs/source/cognite.rst

 Discovering time series
 -----------------------
 For the next examples, you will need to supply ids for the time series that you want to retrieve.
-This can be done by running the following code.
+You can do this by running the following code.

 .. code:: python